About Us India and Uruguay

 Political Relations

 The Embassy of India in Buenos Aires, Argentina, is concurrently accredited to Uruguay.
-Diplomatic relations between India and Uruguay were established in 1960.
+Diplomatic relations between two democratic countries were established in 1960.
 Uruguay has an Embassy in New Delhi and an Honorary Consulate in Mumbai.

 Bilateral Interactions